SManAT/IT-School-Admin/Tools/changeWallpaper/README.md

 # changeWallpaper

-It is written in Python, and will load wallpapers from a Network-Share or a local directory.
+It is written in Python, and will load wallpapers SFTP or a local directory.
-If using a Share, an offline Copy from all wallpapers will be saved to the host.
+If using SFTP, an offline Copy from all wallpapers will be saved to the host.

+Why SFTP?
+Because i had massive problem to get network share working right on windows.
+I'm a Linux nerd, so take SFTP ...

+## Installin OpenSSH Server on Windows Server
+Go to *Apps und Features* > *Optionale Features* …. and install the OpenSSH Server.
+- Create a User to connect with to SSH
+- Create a chrooted directory somewhere.
+The user above, must have read/write rights
+- edit *%ProgramData%/ssh/sshd_config* and configure `ChrootDirectory C:\Users\admin\Downloads\SFTP-DataDir` (example)
+- then restart SSH `net stop sshd` and `net start sshd`

 ## Installation & Configuration